cabforum/smime/SBR.md

 No stipulation.

 ## 4.3  Certificate issuance
-Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA SHALL require at least two individuals authorized by the CA, one of whom (i.e. the CA system operator, system officer, or PKI administrator)  deliberately issues a direct command in order for the Root CA to perform a certificate signing operation.

 ### 4.3.1  CA actions during certificate issuance